-Continuing students should contact a faculty academic advisor by setting up a personal appointment, or requesting advising be done via email, virtual or telephone.
-Students should consult regularly with their academic advisors to assure they are on track toward their academic goals.
+Continuing students should consult regularly with their academic advisors to assure they are on track toward their academic goals.

 TRANSFER STUDENTS

 MCC strongly recommends that students planning to transfer seek assistance from an academic advisor to plan a transferable curriculum.